Westminster College (Missouri): Reeves Library and the Student Success Center

 Reeves Library was built in 1951 and expanded & renovated in 1981 and again in 1996.
 In 2020, the library grew to incorporate a new Student Success Center.
 The building houses a collection of more than 100,000 volumes readily available in-house for students and faculty.
 It is a member of the statewide consortium of 50 academic libraries.
 The Hazel Wing was dedicated in October 1996 and serves as the technological center on the campus, housing four computer labs, video editing equipment, a multimedia classroom, a language lab, small group meeting, and study rooms as well as offices for the Department of Information Technology.
 With the addition of the Student Success Center, various student services were brought under one roof, including the Greg Richard Office of Advising and Career Development, a gift from an alumnus and former trustee; the Office of Global Educational Services; and the WCares Program.

 Hunter Activity Center

 Otherwise known as the "HAC", this building is a common area for both faculty and students.
 Downstairs is the Johnson College Inn (known to students as "JCI") grill/snack bar which is surrounded by ping-pong tables, pool tables, campus mailboxes, and the TV lounge.
 Upstairs houses meeting rooms and the HAC Gym.
 Westminster's HAC Gym includes a racquetball court, indoor track, weight equipment, and workout room and is the site for most intramural sports.

-Coulter Science Center

-This building was renovated in 2004 with an $18 million gift from the Wallace H. Coulter Foundation.
-Otherwise known as "CSC," this is where science classes and labs such as chemistry, biology, physics, psychology, environmental science, computer science, and math are held.
-This building is complete with computer labs on every floor.
-Westminster faculty were asked to provide their input before architects were hired to draw up the plans.
-The focus is totally on students and how to create a better learning atmosphere and to offer rooms for student research on a large scale.